 -

-What is depreciation recapture, and why it matters at tax time?
+What is depreciation recapture, and why does it matter at tax time?

 Contributed by: CoryF, FreeTaxUSA Agent, Tax Pro You sold your business property and are filing your taxes, only to find out you owe a lot of money in capital gains.
 The most likely reason is depreciation recapture.
 This article will explain and/or prepare you for the reality of depreciation recapture.
 When you depreciate…